From goarmy.com and Basic Airborne Course (BAC) website

 Becoming a paratrooper at Airborne School is a unique experience requiring special dedication and a desire to be challenged mentally and physically.
 This three-week course, also known as Basic Airborne Course, teaches Soldiers the techniques involved in parachuting from airplanes and landing safely.
 The final test includes a non-assisted jump.

-The purpose of the BAC is to qualify the volunteer in the use of the parachute as a means of combat deployment and to develop leadership, self-confidence, and an aggressive spirit through mental and physical conditioning.
+The purpose of the Basic Airborne Course is to qualify the volunteer in the use of the parachute as a means of combat deployment and to develop leadership, self-confidence, and an aggressive spirit through mental and physical conditioning.

 Airborne Soldiers have a long and distinguished tradition of being an elite body of fighting men and women–people who have always set the example for determination and courage.
 When you volunteer for this training, you accept the challenge of continuing this tradition.
 The Airborne Soldiers of the past set high standards–it is now up to you to maintain them!

 During Ground Week, you begin an intensive program of instruction to build individual airborne skills, which will prepare you to make a parachute jump, and land safely.
 You will train on the mock door, the 34-foot (10 m) tower, and the lateral drift apparatus (LDA).
 To go forward to Tower Training Week, you must individually qualify on the 34-foot (10 m) tower, the LDA, and pass all PT requirements.